desoumyadeep/narative_visualization/readme.md

-- Page 2-11:
+- Page 2-12:
   - Header : Containg the message
   - Chart Header: Containing the Chart Name and short description
   - Page Number: Scene Number
   - Drop Down: Age Group
-    - Enabled in Scene 12 only to facilitate user interactions
+    - Only enabled in Scene 12 in order to facilitate user interactions
-    - For Scenes 2 - 11, it is selected in Javascript and is disabled
+    - Disabled using Javascript from Scenes 2 - 11
   - Chart
     - Line graph has been used to display the totals of the three measures for each month from Nov 2020 - June 2021.
     - The data display is filtered based on Age Group and it is visible on the top right.